Theory and Application of Augmented Dimensional Analysis: Preliminaries

-If $E$ is only required to be any local basis such that $E\precsim\mathsf{E}$, where $\mathsf{E}$ is a fixed local basis of dimensions, then $\phi$ is said to be a\emph{ scaling-covariant} scalar representation.
+If $E$ is only allowed to be any basis such that $E\simeq\mathsf{E}$, where $\mathsf{E}$ is a fixed basis of dimensions, then $\phi$ is said to be a\emph{ scaling-covariant} scalar representation.
 A covariant scalar representation is obviously scaling-covariant.